-- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > Network Options > Network Boot Options > NVMe-oF Software Initiator. - 2.
-Select a setting. - Enabled-Enables the UEFI NVMe-oF software initiator. - Disabled-Disables the UEFI NVMe-oF software initiator.
+- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) Network Options Network Options Notwork Options Notwork Options Notwork Options - Select a setting. - Enabled-Enables the UEFI NVMe-oF software initiator. - Disabled-Disables the UEFI NVMe-oF software initiator.

-- This option only controls whether the NVMe-oF Software Initiator is Enabled or Disabled.
-To enable NVMe-oF boot from the adapter initiator, you must enable NVMe-oF in the adapter firmware and configure it. - This option may not be supported in some products. - System combines the initiator name and system UUID of SMBIOS type 1 to a unique name such as NVMe-oF NQN. - 3.
-Save your changes.
+This option only controls whether the NVMe-oF Software Initiator is Enabled or Disabled.
+To enable NVMe-oF boot from the adapter initiator, you must enable NVMe-oF in the adapter firmware and configure it.
+This option may not support in some products.